qian-hao-developer/Tips/Git-Command/commands.md

 ===================== commands
 # get remote address
 git remote -v | sed -n '1p' | awk '{print $2}' | tr -d '\n' | xsel -bi

+===================== clone
+# non-bare -> bare
+## non-bare
+non-bare is a repository consisted of .git (which manages version informations) and work folder. bare is a repository only has .git folder. we usually use 'git init --bare' to create a remote repository and clone from it to make developments.
+(what we cloned is a non-bare repository)
+## non-bare to bare
+if we created a repository without --bare at the very beginning time, and use it as server, we can clone it anyway, but can't push to it without force option (which deals with receive.denyCurrentBranch problem). to transmit non-bare repository to bare repository: git clone --mirror new.git non-bare.git